Can I trust 211?

 Who funds 211?

 All three levels of government and United Ways fund Ontario 211.
-The Province of Ontario supports 211 through annual funding from the Ministry of Community and Social Services.
+The Province of Ontario supports 211 through annual funding from the Ministry of Children, Community and Social Services.
 The Ontario Trillium Foundation has been a generous contributor to our development.
 The federal government has provided support through Citizenship and Immigration Canada.
 211 is also supported by Green Shield Canada.

 211 Ontario’s Vision